AlePalu/AirQualityForecasting/README.md

 ### Dynamic Linear Models

-* [Dynamic Linear Models](): We set up a dynamic linear model to forecast the series of particulate matter.
+* [Dynamic Linear Model](): We set up a dynamic linear model to forecast the series of particulate matter.
 We use STS model of tensorflow probability to build and train the model.

 ## Final proposed model and conclusions